https://www.chefspencil.com

 Simple dishes put together mostly with ingredients from small entrepreneurs’ gardens are patiently cooked over a flame of passion for good and nourishing food.

-Gourmet tourists will be smitten by the traditional taste of well done cabbage rolls with grits, crispy cornmeal pancakes, sausage cooked in wine and apple sauce, and winter pie (if you end up arriving in the cold season) alongside Central European inspired tastes.
-Exquisite onion soup and melt in the mouth brownies are just two of them.
+Gourmet tourists will be smitten by the traditional taste of well-done cabbage rolls with grits, crispy cornmeal pancakes, sausage cooked in wine and apple sauce, and winter pie (if you end up arriving in the cold season) alongside Central European-inspired tastes.
+Exquisite onion soup and melt-in-the-mouth brownies are just two of them.
 And for soup fans, Bistro de l’Arte is the place to be as it has plenty to choose from.

 The traditional drinks and wine selection pairs well with the old and new charm of food and ambiance where the service is friendly.